deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16259/index.md

 ![](figures/figures_19_0.png)

-> 🔼 Figure 8 shows the impact of scene awareness on path generation, demonstrating that incorporating scene information prevents the generated path from going through walls.
+> 🔼 Figure 8 shows the effect of scene code on path generation, demonstrating that including scene information prevents the generated path from going through walls.
 > <details>
 > <summary>read the caption</summary>
 > Figure 8: Visual ablation on scene awareness.
-We demonstrate the effect of the scene code \(\boldsymbol{\omega}_s\) through goal-conditioned path generation (bird’s-eye-view, blue sphere goal; gradient color generated path; gray blocks locations that have been visited in the training data).
+We demonstrate the effect of the scene code \(\omega_s\) through goal-conditioned path generation (bird's-eye-view, blue sphere goal; gradient color generated path; gray blocks locations that have been visited in the training data).
 Conditioned on scene, the generated path abide by the scene geometry, while removing the scene code, the generated paths go through the wall in between two empty spaces.
 > </details>

 ![](figures/figures_19_1.png)

-> 🔼 Figure 9 shows agent and user's preference over the environment represented by 3D heatmaps generated from their accumulated trajectories.
+> 🔼 Figure 9 shows the visualization of agent and user preferences over the 3D environment as heatmaps generated from their trajectories.
 > <details>
 > <summary>read the caption</summary>
 > Figure 9: Given the 3D trajectories of the agent and the user accumulated over time (top), one could compute their preference represented by 3D heatmaps (bottom).
 Note the high agent preference over table and sofa.